Police Officer Relieved Of Duty After Video Shows Him Throwing Assault Victim To The Ground

-A woman in Miami-Dade called 911 after she was allegedly attacked by a man with a gun.
+A woman in Miami-Dade County, Florida, called 911 after she was allegedly attacked by a man with a gun.
 When the two police officers arrived on the scene, however, they appeared in no mood to actually help her.

-Dyma Loving and Adrianna Green stated that during an argument with a man named Frank Tumm, he had pulled out a firearm and brandished it at them.
-He had left the scene by the time the two police officers, identified as Alejandro Giraldo and Officer Calderon, arrived to take their report.
+Dyma Loving and Adrianna Green stated that during an argument with a man named Frank Tumm, he pulled out a firearm and brandished it at them.
+He had left the scene by the time the two police officers, identified as Officer Alejandro Giraldo and Officer Calderon, arrived to take their report.

-The distraught woman was struggling to remain calm throughout the interaction, and the two officers took exception to the fact that she was so upset.
-Clearly unequipped to deal with her distressed state, Giraldo pushed Loving up against the nearby fence.
+Reportedly distraught, Loving was struggling to remain calm throughout the interaction, and the two officers took exception to the fact that she was so upset.
+Seemingly unequipped to deal with her distressed state, Giraldo pushed Loving up against the nearby fence.
 Fortunately for her, Green had her camera rolling and caught the entire thing on video, which she later posted to social media.

-Loving, who was already traumatized by the incident with Tumm, seemed panicked by the officer’s sudden and unexpected use of force, and screamed at him to let her go.
-When he didn’t she tried to free herself, only for Calderon to get involved as well, resulting in her being thrown to the ground in a headlock.
-It was at that point that a third officer got involved to help the first two put Loving in handcuffs.
+Loving, who was already traumatized by the incident with Tumm, seemed panicked by the officer’s sudden and unexpected use of force and screamed at him to let her go.
+When he didn’t, she tried to free herself.
+Calderon allegedly got involved as well, resulting in her being thrown to the ground in a headlock.
+It was at that point that a third officer came to help the first two put Loving in handcuffs.

 Throughout the interaction, Loving screamed for them to let her go.